aegerita/ProductibiliBuddy/README.md

 Just started learning vue. hopefully i can add back-end to this stuff later

-Still using vue2 for now, hopefully i can update this with vuex and vue3 before coop
+Meanwhile, please enjoy all the fun!

-## Update Jan 02 2021
+## Update Jan 08 2021

 Vuex and Vue 3 made it a lot easier to react to user activities <br>
-Now I can talk to you more, rejoice!<br>
+Made my own tooltip with CSS as well<br>
 Check out the stats page for you stats :)

 Todo list (meta)

 - Make the stats page better looking
 - Dark mode
-- Make my own tooltip
 - Drag to order todos (if even possible)
-- Backend with firebase or something
+- Backend with mongodb or something
+- Hopefully turn the whole thing into typescript

 ## Functions